Brianneb1/testing-calculations-with-qunit/README.md

 # testing-calculations-with-qunit

-## By: Brianne Bender, Robert Becthold, Michael Baumli, and Alexander Gittemeier
+## By: Brianne Bender, Robert Becthold, Michael Baumli, and Alex Gittemeier

 ### What is QUnit?
 QUnit is a strong, easy to use unit-testing framework for JavaScript.